Our Clergy

 RABBI ANDREW MARC PALEY

-Rabbi Andrew Paley has been the Senior Rabbi and Spiritual Leader of Temple Shalom, a Reform congregation, in Dallas, Texas since 2004.
-Ordained in 1995, Rabbi Paley holds a Doctor of Divinity Honoris Causa, a Master’s Degree in Hebrew Letters from The Hebrew Union College – Jewish Institute of Religion, and a Bachelor’s Degree in Industrial and Organizational Psychology from The Ohio State University.
-He is also a Prepare/Enrich Certified marital and premarital counselor.
+Rabbi Andrew Paley is the Senior Rabbi and Spiritual Leader of Temple Shalom, a Reform congregation in Dallas, Texas and began his tenure in 2004.
+Ordained in 1995, Rabbi Paley holds a Master’s Degree in Hebrew Letters and a Doctor of Divinity, Honoris Causa from Hebrew Union College – Jewish Institute of Religion, and Bachelor’s Degree in Industrial and Organizational Psychology from The Ohio State University.
+He is also a Prepare/Enrich certified marital and premarital counselor.

-Rabbi Paley is married to Deborah Niederman, the Past President of the Association of Reform Jewish Educators, and is the father of Molly and Samuel.
+Rabbi Paley is married to Deborah Niederman and is the father of Molly and Samuel.

 Email: apaley@templeshalomdallas.org